Small Business Acquisition Loan

 With an, the bank won’t have to worry about a lot of risk in the case that you, the borrower, may not be able to pay back your debt.
 As a result of that, with SBA-loans, a bank will typically offer low interest rates and longer terms in order to pay back a debt.

 An SBA-loan is considered to be of higher quality and is known to offer appealing terms.
 It is one of the more affordable options for business owners to pursue.
-That said, though, the application process is long, and it can take a while to see approval or funding come in.
+However, the application process can be relatively long, and it can take some time to receive approval and funding.

 You can learn more about SBA-loans through the resources that the SBA has posted on its website.